oVirt/ovirt-site/source/feature/self-hosted-engine-gluster-support.html.md

 ### Contingency Plan

-Currently all the changes required for this feature are in a single patch.
+Currently all the changes required for this feature are in a single patch: <http://gerrit.ovirt.org/36264>.
 If it won't be ready it won't be merged.

 ### Release Notes